hain222/juicer/README.md

 repeats.
-One way in wish we wish to apply this program is in extracting large amounts of telomeric and their adjacent non-telomeric sequences from libraries of genomic reads by taking advantage of a repetitive motif sequence which identifies telomerws.
+One way in wish we wish to apply this program is in extracting large amounts of telomeric and their adjacent non-telomeric sequences from libraries of genomic reads by taking advantage of a repetitive motif sequence which identifies telomeres.
 Additional details as well as examples, can be found in the header of the primary source code file.

-THIS PROGRAM IS IN EARLY DEVLOPMENT
+THIS PROGRAM IS IN EARLY DEVELOPMENT
 EVERYTHING IS SUBJECT TO, AND SHOULD BE EXPECTED TO CHANGE

 ## Getting Started